YEsh-DEV/llm-auditor-adk/README.md

 Select **llm_auditor** in the UI.
 Example prompts:

 *   `Double check this: Earth is further away from the Sun than Mars.`
-*   `Q: Why the blueberries are blue?
+*   `Q: Why are the blueberries are blue?
 A: Because blueberries have pigments on their skin.`

 Sampled responses of these requests are shown below in the [Example